MiC 4.0 Working Groups

 Background

 The members of the MiC 4.0 working group can actively help shape the tasks ahead and significantly determine and influence the solutions to be developed.
-The information and results developed within the framework of MiC 4.0 are exclusively available to the members of MiC 4.0.
+The information and results developed within the MiC 4.0 framework are exclusively available to the members of MiC 4.0.

 - Cluster 1 – Earthmoving Machinery

-- Cluster 3 - Special Civil Engineering Machines
+- Cluster 3 – Special Foundation Engineering Machinery

 - Cluster 4 – Road Construction Machinery